Dorm Room Decor 101: How to Make a Tiny Space Truly Yours

 You can't repaint the walls, but the right art turns a cinderblock box into home.

 For most students, a dorm room is the first space they get to make their own.
-No parents picking the paint, no childhood bedroom holdovers — just you, a roommate, and a blank cinderblock box.
+No parents picking the paint, no childhood bedroom holdovers from a decade ago — just you, a roommate, and a blank cinderblock box waiting to become something.
 That blankness is the opportunity.
-The art you put on those walls is the fastest, cheapest way to turn an institutional room into a place that feels like you, and to signal to everyone who walks in who you are.
+The art you put on those walls is the fastest, cheapest way to turn an institutional room into a place that feels unmistakably like you, and to signal to everyone who walks in who you are.

-The constraints are real: you usually can't paint, you can't put big holes in the walls, and your budget is whatever's left after textbooks.
-But those limits are exactly why removable, affordable wall art is the dorm decorator's best friend.
-A few well-chosen posters do more for a room than any amount of furniture you're not allowed to change.
+The constraints are real and worth naming: you usually cannot paint, you cannot put big holes in the walls, and your budget is whatever survives after textbooks.
+But those very limits are why removable, affordable wall art is the dorm decorator's best friend.
+A few well-chosen posters do more for a room than any amount of furniture you are not allowed to change, and they come down cleanly when the year ends.

 Shop the poster →